ppeble/emissary-ingress.dev/content/en/docs/1.13/topics/install/index.md

 3. The installer will provision a load balancer, configure TLS, and provide you with an `edgestack.me` subdomain.
-The `edgestack.me` subdomain allows $AESproductName$ to automatically provision TLS and HTTPS for a domain name, so you can get started right away.
+The `edgestack.me` subdomain allows Emissary to automatically provision TLS and HTTPS for a domain name, so you can get started right away.

 4. [Set up Service Catalog](../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.